novak-stevanovic/nuterm/README.md

 ## Usage instructions:

-To use the library in your project, you have 2 options:
+To use the library in your project, you must first install it.
+This can be done on your system - globally, or locally, inside a project that is using this library.
-1. Install the library on your system and use flags: `$(pkgconf --cflags nuterm)`(when compiling) and `$(pkgconf --libs nuterm)`(when linking).
+1. After installing globally, make sure that pkg-config searches inside `PC_PREFIX`.
+You can do this by appending `PC_PREFIX` to env variable `PKG_CONFIG_PATH`.
+Then, compile your project with flags: `$(pkgconf --cflags nuterm)` and link with flags: `$(pkgconf --libs nuterm)`.
-2. If you don't want to install the library, you will have to somehow embed the library into your project.
-Nuterm requires you to use the following compile flags: -I{path/to/nuterm/root/include}.
-You will also have to link: -L{path/to/built/lib/file} -lnuterm.
+2. To install locally, adjust `PREFIX` and `PC_PREFIX` to local directories.
+Run `make install`.
+Then, again, make sure that pkg-config searches inside `PC_PREFIX`.
+You can achieve this by using `--with-path` pkgconf flag or temporarily changing `PKG_CONFIG_PATH`.
+Again, let pkg-config provide the compilation and linking flags.